WardVanlaar/e-commerce/README.md

 This App is covered under the following license: MIT

 ## Credits
-Ward Vanlaar completed starter code provided as part of this Coding Bootcamp assignment.
+Ward Vanlaar completed starter code provided by Xandromus as part of this Coding Bootcamp assignment.

 ## Tests
 The App's endpoints defined in the routes folder can be tested for example in Insomnia.